dart-lang/language/accepted/future-releases/records/records-feature-specification.md

 ### Upper and lower bounds

-Bounds computatinos for record types has been incorporated into the main specification [here](https://github.com/dart-lang/language/blob/master/resources/type-system/upper-lower-bounds.md).
+Bounds computations for record types have been incorporated into the main specification [here](https://github.com/dart-lang/language/blob/master/resources/type-system/upper-lower-bounds.md).
 Briefly: